ibmendoza/anchor/README.md

 Like developer code, a CM script must be tested and stored in a version control system

 See DSL.md for DSL syntax and rules.
+For subjective reasons, this tool has sole preference for managing Linux-based servers (remote machines) but here is the bonus: you may use Windows as your control machine!